 Several complications arise when standard implementations of KS-DFT are applied to HED matter.
 At extreme temperatures, a substantial density of highly excited nearly-free electrons coexist with low-energy hybridizing valence electrons as well as ionized core shells \cite{surhbarbee}.
-Hence, an enormous number of highly excited states must be incorporated in the calculations, which can lead to unsurmountable computational costs.
-In order to circumvent this so-called ``orbitals wall'' problem, a variety of approaches and approximations have been employed, including orbital-free molecular-dynamics \cite{OFMD}, density-matrix based techniques \cite{SQ1, SQ2, SQ3}, Green's function methods \cite{Starett}, path-integral Monte Carlo \cite{PIMD1, PIMD2}, and pseudo-atom molecular-dynamics \cite{PAMD1, PAMD2}.
+Hence, a large number of highly excited states must be incorporated in the calculations, which can lead to prohibitive computational costs.
+In order to circumvent this so-called ``orbitals wall'' problem, a variety of approaches and approximations have been employed, including orbital-free approaches \cite{OFDFT_Nagy, OFDFT_Trickey1, OFDFT_Karasiev_2020}, density-matrix based techniques \cite{SQ1, SQ2, SQ3}, Green's function methods \cite{Starett}, path-integral Monte Carlo \cite{PIMD1, PIMD2}, and pseudo-atom molecular-dynamics \cite{PAMD1, PAMD2}.
 Each of these techniques has its advantages and disadvantages.
-In this regard, spectral partitioning provides an interesting alternative as it can easily alleviate the orbitals wall problem by breaking up the valence-electron subspace into two spectral domains: (i) the low-energy subspace of hybridizing orbitals, which can be treated by exact diagonalization of the KS Hamiltonian, and (ii) the high-energy subspace of highly excited states, which can be treated as nearly-free electron states.
+In this regard, spectral partitioning provides an interesting alternative as it can alleviate the orbitals-wall problem by breaking up the valence-electron subspace into two spectral domains: (i) the low-energy subspace of hybridizing orbitals, which can be treated by exact diagonalization of the KS Hamiltonian, and (ii) the high-energy subspace of highly excited states, which can be treated as nearly-free electron states.
 In this way, computational cost can be reduced dramatically without loss of accuracy.
-At another end of the spectrum of HED conditions, there is matter at extreme densities.
+Among other HED conditions of interest are extreme densities.
 At these conditions, core levels can overlap and form bands, and the energy window within which hybridization occurs can become exceedingly wide.
-Spectral partitioning can offer an effective solution to this problem by splitting the spectral range of the occupied subspace into smaller intervals, each of which treated separately and merged seamlessly.
+Spectral partitioning can offer an effective solution to this problem by splitting the spectral range of the occupied subspace into smaller intervals, each of which is treated separately and merged seamlessly.